Skip to main content

 Certificate Course

 Major elements of project resource management as well as the broader context of this critical planning function.
 Students learn that sound resource management is an important part of developing a sustainable competitive advantage in the emerging global marketplace.
-Primarily focuses on operations and productivity, resources in project management, product design, process strategy, layout strategy, human resources and job design, supply chain, inventory management and scheduling.

 Duration

-Self-paced or Instructor-led (8 weeks)
+On Demand or Session Based (8 weeks)

 University Credits